pcherian10/olapic-challenge/README.md

 ```
 Hi *name*,

 Yes, we do have Olapic integration with Demandware, and it can be downloaded from Salesforce Commerce Cloud.
 The integration has features like Widget Management and the Product Feed, so it should be fairly similar.
-You can download the integration **here - linked**.
+You can download the integration here (http://www.demandware.com/link-marketplace/olapic).
 There are also a few helpful resources available for you to review.

 Let me know if you run into any issues or have further questions.